-- Select Use WinPE files located in the folder I specify - Specify path to the folder where the WinPE files are located.

-- 4. [optional] Specify Windows drivers to be added to Windows PE.
+- Select Use WinPE files located in the folder I specify - Specify path to the folder where the WinPE files are located. - 4.
+Specify network settings (p.
+182) for the machine network adapters or choose DHCP auto configuration. - 5. [optional] Specify Windows drivers to be added to Windows PE.
 Once you boot a machine into Windows PE, the drivers can help you access the device where the backup archive is located.
 Click Add and specify the path to the necessary .inf file for a corresponding SCSI, RAID, SATA controller, network adapter, tape drive or other device.
-You will have to repeat this procedure for each driver you want to be included in the resulting WinPE boot media. - 5.
-Choose whether you want to create ISO or WIM image or upload the media on Acronis PXE Server. - 6.
-Specify the full path to the resulting image file including the file name, or specify the PXE server and provide the user name and password to access it. - 7.
-Check your settings in the summary screen and click Proceed. - 8.
+You will have to repeat this procedure for each driver you want to be included in the resulting WinPE boot media. - 6.
+Choose whether you want to create ISO or WIM image or upload the media on Acronis PXE Server. - 7.
+Specify the full path to the resulting image file including the file name, or specify the PXE server and provide the user name and password to access it. - 8.
+Check your settings in the summary screen and click Proceed. - 9.
 Burn the .ISO to CD or DVD using a third-party tool or copy to a flash drive.